AdanJSuarez/REST-API-Java-Spring-Hibernate/README.md

 	poll.put("BMW", "");

-The answer could be return the question with the answer selected included as simple as:
+The embed will return the question, with the answer included, as simple as:

 	{
 		"questionType": "Poll",